prolificinteractive/SOLID-Principles/README.md

 ![prolific](https://s3.amazonaws.com/prolificsitestaging/logos/Prolific_Logo_Full_Color.png)

-SOLID & DRY is maintained and funded by Prolific Interactive.
+This project is maintained and funded by Prolific Interactive.
 The names and logos are trademarks of Prolific Interactive.